The Basic Rule

-- Students who are unable to attend school, must contact the school with a valid reason.
+- Students who are unable to attend school, must contact the College with a valid reason.
 The Homeroom Teacher will contact parents if the student misses two days.

-- Only students with a permission slip from the Director of Pastoral Care or their Head of Year may leave the property during the school day.
+- Only students with a permission slip from the Deputy Headmaster - Pastoral Care, or their Head of Year may leave the property during the school day.
 Early departure slip must be obtained at the Head of Year’s Office during Homeroom time.

 - Students are not permitted to absent themselves from class during the day.

 - Permission to go to the Library during class requires a LIBRARY PASS signed by the teacher.

 - The pass will specify the purpose and duration of the visit.

 - Permission to visit the Careers office or the Guidance Counsellor during class requires a “REQUEST TO LEAVE CLASS” form, signed by the subject teacher and obtained in advance.
 The subject teacher is free to grant or to decline this permission, as appropriate.

 - Toilet permissions are not normally given during class time.

 - Except in an emergency, students are not permitted to go to the Health Centre during class time AND without the written permission of the subject teacher.
 The Deputy Headmaster must sight and sign the note before proceeding to the Health Centre.
 Minor problems should be attended to during breaks.